← Back to Blog

 Material combination:

-• Stainless steel screws are the worst for galling — austenitic stainless (304, 316) is notorious
+• Stainless steel screws are among the most prone to galling — austenitic stainless (304, 316) is particularly notorious

 • Certain carbon steel wire with high sulfur content can also gall